 MLD Support Association UK also organises a bi-annual Scientific Conference where scientists and clinicians who specialise in Leukodystrophies, both from the UK and overseas, can meet up to learn about current treatment and research.
 If you are interested in attending our next Scientific Conference in 2020 please contact us

-We have adopted the snowdrop as our emblem because it is a symbol of hope that signals the end of winter and the beginning of spring.
+We have adopted a snowdrop as our emblem because it is a symbol of hope that signals the end of winter and the start of spring.
 Secondly, the whiteness of the flower reminds us of the brain and central nervous system’s white matter which, as a result of MLD, becomes stained and degenerates.
 The literal translation of MLD means (meta) change, (chromatic) colour, (leuko) white matter and (dystrophy) degeneration.
 About us

 Millie D’Cruz Parsley celebrated her birthday in April 2010 as a normal, healthy six-year-old child.
 Within a couple of months, her inability to keep pace with her peers, alongside some issues with her balance, had been noticed, and her condition was eventually diagnosed as MLD (Juvenile onset).
-Twila wanted to reach out and help other families with MLD, so in 2012 she donated funds to start the MLD Support Association UK.
+Millie’s mum, Twila, wanted to reach out and help other families with MLD, so in 2012 she donated funds to start the MLD Support Association UK.
 Millie’s story

 Scott was born on 5 April 1972.
 He was healthy and happy and progressed easily through school.
 He was fiercely academic and at 18 he gained a place in a top UK university.
 Sadly, Adult-Onset MLD struck and by the age of 22 he was given a terminal diagnosis.
 Scott’s mother discovered that Bone Marrow Transplants were being carried out in the USA and in March 1996 Scott had a Bone Marrow Transplant with his brother, Russell, as donor.
 The BMT was a success and today he is the longest survivor of MLD in the UK and still remains stable.
 Scott’s story